Social Responsibility Symposium

 Alison is the founder of Alison Anne Coaching and Restaurant Revolution, where she works as an Ontological Leadership Coach and Restaurant Consultant.
 She came to coaching through her 18 years of experience working FOH in restaurants.
 Basically, she thinks that by working smarter and treating each other more compassionately, we can actually work less and still have thriving businesses.
 Alison is a member in good standing with the International Coaching Federation and a Program Coach & Trainer for the Accomplishment Coaching Coach Training Program.
 She lives in Rockville, MD with her husband, Paul, and her dog, Nano, who regularly reminds her what it’s like to choose to relate to a creature as his best self.

-SEMINAR: The Black T-Shirt Experiment: What Branding Can Teach Us About Self-Esteem
+WORKSHOP: The Black T-Shirt Experiment: What Branding Can Teach Us About Self-Esteem

 Participants will blast through their self-limiting beliefs, see their own value, and step into